-This section deals with European Union law, human rights law, and UN conventions on disability discrimination.
+This section deals with Brexit and EU law, human rights law, and UN conventions on disability discrimination.

 - For the UK the most important international measures are those of

-- A relatively recent development is the UN Convention on the Rights of Persons with Disabilities (CRPD), ratified by the UK in 2009.
+- Less influential in UK courts, though it may sometimes be helpful, is the UN Convention on the Rights of Persons with Disabilities (CRPD), ratified by the UK in 2009.

 - A further page deals with other UN treaties on disability.